[He humbled Himself…]

 “We are not known, but we are well known.
 We seem to be dying, but we continue to live.
 We are punished, but we are not killed.
 We have much sadness, but we are always rejoicing.
 We are poor, but we are making many people rich in faith.
 We have nothing, but really we have everything.” –2 Corinthians 6:9-10

-My hope and my prayer is that you too would understand that prize we have in Jesus, and that His grace is always more than sufficient.
-When you get stuck on today, I pray that you’d remember that He’s already been working on all of your tomorrows.
+My hope and my prayer is that you too will understand the prize that we have in Jesus, and that His grace is always more than sufficient.
+When you get stuck on today, I pray that you’ll remember that He’s already worked out all of your tomorrows.

 Above all, Jesus is our ultimate Rose.
 Even the showiest prize rose pales in comparison.
-What better way to honor our King, than to live a life of love, praise, and obedience, regardless of any thorn that may pierce our flesh.
-After all, He felt that we were worth the sacrifice, and He willingly accepted the piercing of His own flesh, even to death on a cross (Philippians 2:8).
+What better way to honor our King, than to live a life of love, praise, and obedience, regardless of any thorn that pierces our flesh.
+After all, He felt that we were worth the sacrifice, and He willingly accepted the piercing of His own flesh.

 “Like a rose trampled on the ground, He took the fall and thought of me, above all.” –Michael W. Smith